Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 64 - Seq4Seq Cross.
 The Seq4Seq uses two neural network, one decoder to query a encoder network at every single time step.
 This make the model to read most critical information to write a summary on.
 Weak point :
   It will get exponentially slower as the documents get longer.

+*Day 65 - Sparse Attention.
+It acts as crop edit option, it will restrict calculations to a fixed window instead of analyzing the entire document.
+This reduces the stress on the system.
+Weak point :
+  As stated earlier, it will be shown only a portion not the whole thing.
+Hence, it will not know the full concept.